jcval94/SheShe/README.md

    - 3D: ~26 directions (coverage by spherical *caps* using Fibonacci sampling)
    - >3D: mixture of a few global directions + 2D/3D **subspaces**
-4. Along each ray, **scan radially** and compute the **first inflection point** according to `direction`:
+4. Along each ray, **scan radially** and compute the **first inflection point** according to `direction` and `stop_criteria`:
     - `center_out`: from the center outward
     - `outside_in`: from the outside toward the center Optionally apply a moving average (`smooth_window`) and record the **slope** (df/dt) at that point.
-If no inflection is found, use the first point where the value drops below `drop_fraction` of the peak.
+With `stop_criteria="percentile"` the scan stops when the value falls to a lower decile of the dataset distribution.
+If no stop is found, use the first point where the value drops below `drop_fraction` of the peak.
 5. Connect the inflection points to form the **boundary** of the region with high probability/value.